ppodgorsek/juncacher/README.md

 `    </dependency>`

 `juncacher-core` is the only mandatory one, the others are optional and depend on what layers of cache your project has.

+## Please contribute!

+Have you found an issue?
+Do you have an idea for an improvement?
+Feel free to contribute by submitting it [on the GitHub project](https://github.com/ppodgorsek/juncacher/issues).